mustafahalil/strict-json-manifesto/README.md

 Don't support the edge cases used by 0.1% of developers.
 Don't add configuration for "future flexibility."
 Build for the real use case, not the imaginary one.

-**Result:** Fewer options = easier to learn = fewer bugs

 ### KISS — Keep It Simple, Stupid

 One way to do things.
 Not fifty.
 Same behavior, same errors, same results.
 Predictability > flexibility.

-**Result:** No surprises = no debugging = confidence

 ### Fail Fast — Loud Errors, Early

 Invalid data causes immediate, clear errors.
 Not silent corruption.
 Not "close enough."
 Not "maybe it'll work later."

-**Result:** Errors caught where they're cheap to fix, not in production at 2 AM

 ### Type Safety — Compile-Time Guarantees

 Catch errors where they're cheap to fix.
 Not in production.
 Not in logs.
 Not as customer bug reports.

-**Result:** Invalid states are impossible to construct

 ### Zero Magic — No Reflection, No Unsafe, No Tricks

 Generated code only.
 Compile-time determined paths.
 No runtime surprises.
-No constructor bypass.
-No lost default values.

-**Result:** Predictable performance, predictable behavior, no side effects

 ### Boundary Enforcement — Parse Once, Trust Always

 Validate JSON once at the system boundary.
 After that, your types are the guarantee.
-No defensive validation everywhere.

-**Result:** Simpler application code, single point of validation

 ### Strictness by Design